awslabs/aws-ddk/docs/index.markdown

 app.synth()
 ```

-If your AWS account hasn't been used to run a DDK before, then you will need to bootstrap your environment:
+If your AWS account hasn't been used to run the DDK before, then you will need to bootstrap your environment:

 ```console
 ddk bootstrap